oxygine/oxygine-framework/doc/debug.md

 1. **Textures inspector** shows all created and not deleted textures.
 Debug only, to enable it in release define OXYGINE_DEBUG_TRACE_LEAKS
 2. **T2P** - Texel2Pixel.
 It shows "blurred" sprites displayed without texel to pixel precision on display
 3. **Finger** - Animates clicked actors under mouse cursor.
-Could be usefull to find out who blocked mouse events
+Could be useful to find out who blocked mouse events
 4. **Tree Inspector** show graph tree of actors with detailed info.

 #Logging